preethamvishy/socialytics/README.md

 # Socialytics
-A native desktop app for Instagram analytics.
-Built using Angular 5 and Electron.
+A web and native desktop app for Instagram analytics.
+Quick 🚀 and actionable insights built using Angular 5 and Electron.

 ![Socialytics](https://i.imgur.com/gQGEzuN.jpg)